tinyVaris/myPianoApp/README.md

-# MyPianoAndroidApp
+# MyPiano
 An Android app that allows you to play a simple piano.
 =======
-# my_piano
-A simple app to play the piano on.
+Perfect for beginner pianists looking to play some songs on the go.

 ## Getting Started
-Press the keys to play a note.
+Press the keys displayed on the screen to play a note.

 ## Please note